Bolsonaro eyes health minister swap as Brazil's outbreak worsens, sources say | Health

 Following the most deadly week in Brazil since the coronavirus pandemic began a year ago, Pazuello's job appears to be on the line even though the government, in a statement, denied that he has turned in his resignation.
 More than 279,000 people in Brazil have died in the worsening pandemic.

-Bolsonaro met on Sunday with Ludhmila Hajjar, a doctor who has been at the forefront of treatment and research into fighting COVID-19.
-The country's leading newspapers, however, are reporting that she and the president did not agree on how to confront the pandemic and she is expected to turn down the offer.
+Bolsonaro met on Sunday with Ludhmila Hajjar, a doctor who has been at the forefront of treatment and research into fighting COVID-19, but disagreed on how to approach the crisis.
+Hajjar told CNN Brasil that she declined the job, saying that as a doctor she had to "remain above ideology."

-The Poder360 news portal said there could be a second meeting on Monday with Hajjar, who has publicly criticized the government's COVID-19 strategy and contradicted Bolsonaro's insistence on the use of hydroxychloroquine, an anti-malaria drug that is unproven as a COVID-19 treatment, to treat coronavirus patients.
+Hajjar has publicly criticized the government's COVID-19 strategy and contradicted the far-right president's insistence on the use of hydroxychloroquine, an anti-malaria drug that is unproven as a COVID-19 treatment, to treat coronavirus patients.
 "The Health Ministry informs that Minister Eduardo Pazuello continues heading the portfolio, dedicated to the measures against the pandemic," the government said late on Sunday, in response to a report by O Globo that he had resigned.

 The statement also denied he had any health issues.
 Pazuello, an active duty Army general with no medical degree, has been criticized for lacking medical knowledge and toeing Bolsonaro's line on the use of hydroxychloroquine as well as opposing lockdowns to curb the spread of the virus.